Junduo123/Interesting-workout-CC-UW/NoSQL_Database/CouchDB/README.md

         - `a.` For "Find a contact", search by last name.
 You may get more than one result. <br />
         - `b.` For "Delete a contact", use the document id.
 Please ask for confirmation before you delete.

 - `6.`: After an option is executed in the menu, the menu should be shown again to choose another option.
 However, option 5.
-Should exit the program,
+Should exit the program.

 ## Notes:
 - `1.`: Use the Python library listed in PyPi: [Library URL](https://pypi.org/project/CouchDB/)